Were you told you do not qualify for legal aid?

 If you applied for legal aid and you do not qualify for a lawyer that we will help pay for, you can:

-To do this, send a letter to the legal aid office that is on your notice.
-During the COVID‑19 pandemic, please call 1‑800‑668‑8258.
-A representative will take your information and send it to the area committee for you.
+During the COVID‑19 pandemic, please call our contract centre at 1‑800‑668‑8258.
+A representative will take your request for review.
 You will need to provide:

 - your name